sashwattanay/EccentricPNwaveform/README.md

 Why make two versions of the code (slow and fast): to ensure correctness of the codes.

 But for the project we did not use these old codes.
-We modified the fast old codes (becasue our stratefy changed slightly and fast codes run fast) to arrive at the codes in 'fisher computations' and 'mismatch computations', which we used for the project.
+We modified the fast old codes (becasue our strategy changed slightly and fast codes run fast) to arrive at the codes in 'fisher computations' and 'mismatch computations', which we used for the project.
+So, to understand these uncommented codes, go the corresponding slow codes in the folder 'old_basic_codes' and look up the slow codes.